Formalist–substantivist debate: Course of the debate

 Critics of the formalist position question its central assumptions, in particular that the universality of rational choice and utility maximization can be assumed across all cultures, including its reductionism to explain even modern Western economies.
 Prattis noted that the premise of utility maximization is tautological; whatever a person does, may it be work or leisure, is declared to be utility maximization, a premise that can never be contradicted or disproven.
 If he or she does not maximize money then it must be pleasure or some other value.
 To quote: "This post hoc reasoning back to a priori assumptions has minimal scientific value as it is not readily subject to falsification."
 (1989:212).
 For example, a person may sacrifice their own time, finances, or even health to help others.
 Formalists would then pronounce that they do so because they value helping others, and so sacrifice other goals in order to maximize this value (e.g. meaning, satisfaction of having helped, approval from others etc.)

 Similarly, Gudeman argued that Western economic anthropologists will invariably find the people they study behave "rationally" since that is what their model leads them to do.
 Conversely, formalism will consider any behavior that does not maximize utility based on available means as irrational even though such "non-maximising acts" may seem perfectly rational and logical to the individual whose actions may have been motivated by a completely different set of meanings and understandings.
 Finally, there is the substantivist point that both economic institutions and individual economic activities are embedded in social and cultural institutions and can therefore not be analysed in isolation.
-Social relationships play an essential role in people's livelihood strategies; consequently, a narrow focus on atomised individual behavior to the exclusion of his or her socio-cultural context is bound to be flawed.
+Social relationships play an essential role in people's livelihood strategies; consequently, a narrow focus on atomised individual behavior to the exclusion of their socio-cultural context is bound to be flawed.

 Substantivism has also had its critics.
 Prattis (1982) argued that the strict distinction between primitive and modern economies in substantivism is problematic.
 He implies that substantivism focuses on social structures at the expense of analyzing individual agency.
 Non-maximizing adaptation strategies occur in all societies, not just in "primitive" ones.
 Similarly, Plattner (1989) argues that generalization across different societies is still possible, meaning that Western and non-Western economics are not entirely different.
 In an age of globalization there are no "pure" preindustrial societies left.
 Conditions of resource scarcity exist everywhere in the world.
 Anthropological fieldwork has demonstrated rational behavior and complex economic choices amongst peasants (cf. Plattner, 1989:15).
 For example, individuals in communist societies can still engage in rational utility maximizing behavior by building relationships with bureaucrats who control distribution, or by using small plots of land in their garden to supplement official food rations.
 Cook observed that there are significant conceptual problems with substantivists’ theories: "They define economics as an aspect of everything that provisions society but nothing that provisions society is defined as economic."
 (1973:809).